INTRODUCTION:

 S | Signal |

-The Hall-Effect Sensor Analog 49E can detect the magnetic pole and relative strength of a magnetic field.
+The Hall-Effect Sensor Analog 49E can detect a magnetic field’s magnetic pole and relative strength.
 In the case of our module, it sends an analog signal whenever it senses a magnetic field nearby.
-If there is no magnetic field, analog signal is half of the Vcc.
+If no magnetic field exists, analog signal is half of the Vcc.
 Figure 2 shows the Block Diagram of the IC taken from its datasheet.

 After learning about the KY-035 module and the 49E IC, it is now time to build a project using the module.
 Our project will activate the built-in LED of an Arduino Uno when there is a magnetic field near the KY-035 module.